 Unlike his previous two movie appearances, the protagonist doesn't use firearms at all.

-Supernormal Bindings: The attackers in the elevator have a set of manacles with very powerful magnets that attach them to anything magnetic.
-They get one on Cap, securing his hand to the elevator and forcing him to fight the rest of them one-handed.
+Supernormal Bindings: The attackers in the elevator have a set of manacles with very powerful electro-magnets.
+They get one on Cap, securing his hand to the elevator wall and forcing him to fight the rest of them one-handed.
 Then he's able to wrench the manacle off the wall.

-Super Window Jump: After the Elevator Action Sequence in SHIELD HQ, Cap jumps through the glass of the elevator all the way to the lobby using his shield.
+Super Window Jump: After the Elevator Action Sequence in S.H.I.E.L.D.
+HQ, Cap jumps through the glass wall of the elevator all the way to the lobby using his shield.
 He does another version when chasing The Winter Soldier, jumping across the street and through a window.
-He has the advantage of his energy absorbing shield to protect him from the kinetic energy involved in doing something like this.
+He has the advantage of his vibration-absorbing shield to protect him from the kinetic energy involved in doing something like this.

 Surprisingly Sudden Death: Doubly surprising given it's recurring character Jasper Sitwell; evidently Anyone Can Die.
 He's ripped from a car and tossed in front of a truck by the Winter Soldier after barely finishing a sentence.